 1. Work order tracking

-One of the best CMMS features is work order tracking capability.
+One of the best CMMS features is the work order management module.
 By issuing and tracking work orders in a maintenance management system, you can monitor their progress every step of the way.
 This helps maintenance managers ensure that tasks are performed.
 If something goes wrong, maintenance managers can go back and determine who was responsible and what they did.

 2. Reusable task templates